johans-work/paid-source/README.md

 # Paid Source

-Paid Source is a new convenient way to get paid for your work, for both the buyer and you.
-Think of it as a social experiment in value logistics for source available software and digital goods.
+A new convenient way to get paid for your digital work, for both the buyer and you.

 # How does it work?